Ethics and Politics of Science, Technology and Medicine

 This course is designed to inform scientists about the ways the law looks at, forms and guides their work, and inform non-scientists of the ways in which those processes affect their lives on a daily basis.
 It is intended that the course will provide a basic description of common legal systems, and by looking at case studies – specific topics where the law and science have converged – demonstrate in real terms how those processes play out.
 Specifically, we examine how science and technology are defined and addressed by the law; how science and technology affect the law in lawmakers' offices and in the courts; how the law defines science; how science is used in the courts; and the problems raised for local courts by the globalization of science.

-The aim of this course is to introduce students to philosophical debates over the conduct of medical research and the uses of medical technologies.
+The aim of the first four lectures of this course is to introduce students to philosophical debates over the conduct of medical research and the uses of medical technologies.
 In discussing these issues, we touch upon important topics, including the proper role of consent in research, the distinction between research, treatment and enhancement, and the ethics of new genetic technologies.
+In the last four lectures, we touch upon the relationship between political questions and the provision of health services, including the rationing of medical care, and broader questions about the relationships between social and health inequalities.

 The Sociology of Scientific Knowledge